nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     - Cons: May be troublesome if the user wants to keep contents from the original remark.
 - **Alternative 2:** Edits original remark
     - Pros: Easy to add more information.
-    - Cons: Could be confusing to edit if there are many changes.
+    - Cons: Could be confusing to edit if there are many changes or remark is too long.

 ### Delete Time Feature